 Bark chips, corncob & gravel

 As mentioned earlier, any large particulate substrate should be avoided as inadvertent ingestion carries a high risk of obstruction(32).
+Bark chips, corncob & gravel are considered to be bad substrates for Leopard geckos.

 Leopard gecko hide box substrates

 One or more hide boxes should always be available to ensure shelter during the day(32).
-By using the correct hide box substrate, its purpose will extend to being the perfect place to increase the humidity, to help with skin shedding and for females to deposit their eggs (see below).
+By using the correct hide box substrate, its purpose will extend to being the perfect place to increase the environmental humidity, to help with skin shedding and for females to deposit their eggs (see below).

 Popular hide box substrates for Leopard geckos include pet/sphagnum moss(34), vermiculite(30) and coir(34).
-All three these substrates hold moisture well, are readily available, relatively cheap and are easy to replace.
+All three these substrates hold moisture well, are readily available, are relatively cheap and are easy to replace.

 Sphagnum moss can be wetted excessively and excess water should be manually expressed.